ludwig-ai/ludwig-docs/docs/user_guide/datasets/dataset_zoo.md

 train_stats, _, _ = model.train(training_set=training_set, test_set=test_set, model_name="mnist_model")
 ```

+## Standard Dataset Splits

+All datasets in the dataset zoo are provided with a default train/validation/test split.
+When loading with
+`split=False`, the default split will be returned (and is guaranteed to be the same every time).
+With `split=True`,
+Ludwig will randomly re-split the dataset.

+!!! note

+    Some benchmark or contest datasets are released with held-out test set labels.
+In other words, the train and
+    validation splits have labels, but the test set does not.
+Most Kaggle contest datasets have this unlabeled test set.

+Splits:

+- **train**: The training set.
+Required, must have labels.
+- **validation**: A set of data to evaluate out-of-sample while training.
+May be omitted in some cases.
+- **test**: A set of data held-out from training, used to test performance after training.
+May or may not be labeled.

 ## Zoo Datasets

 Here is the list of the currently available datasets: